Fox-in-a-Bag

 Place the Transmitter

-The transmitter should be placed near the base of the tree, as close to the trunk as feasible, to prevent it from getting stepped on by passing runners.
+The transmitter should be placed near the base of the tree, as close to the trunk as feasible, to prevent passing runners from stepping on it.

-Be sure to power on the transmitter using the switch on the battery.
+Be sure to power on the transmitter using the battery switch.
 Once powered on, you will see LEDs blinking under its clear top.
-(The LEDs time out after a few minutes, so don’t be concerned if the LEDs go dark shortly after powering the transmitter.)
+(The LEDs time out after a few minutes, so don’t be concerned if they go dark shortly after powering the transmitter.)

 Place the transmitter gently inside its plastic bag, then place the black mesh bag around the outside of the plastic bag.